FDA approved for more than 25 years

 Hair Loss Shampoo and Conditioner

 A hair loss shampoo isn’t a time machine, so it can’t make your hair look like it did in high school.
-But something as simple as switching the products you use on your hair can make a difference in its volume and thickness.
+But something as simple as switching the products you use on your hair can make a difference in hair volume and thickness.

 Food and Supplements for Hair Health